namiai/companion_iOS/Readme.md

 ## Work in progress: SDK

 The SDK is under developement.
-It comes in two flavours:
+It comes in two parts:
 - `NamiPairingFramework`: a framework performing the pairing steps and not providing the UI.
 - `StandardPairingUI`: a framework bringing the default nami UI.